 2. Reducing emotion

-Turning to social media and broadcasting private thoughts, inevitably raises tensions and although doing this might be understandable when you are going through an emotionally distressing time, public outpourings can sabotage an agreement and can even lead to more costly litigation if as a result, everything is even more bitter than before.
+Turning to social media and broadcasting private thoughts inevitably raises tensions. and although doing this might be understandable when you are going through an emotionally distressing time, public outpourings can sabotage an agreement.
+It can even lead to more costly litigation if as a result, by making everything even more bitter than before.
 You do need to think ahead and beyond the divorce and quite often, particularly if there are children, you will need to have a level of communication with your ex which at the very least needs to work on a practical basis.
 Things are often said (and written) in the heat of the moment which can lead to years of regret and recrimination.

 3. Finding a way to move forward